maticnetwork/matic.js/docs/content/v3/docs/get-started.md

 ```

-Once erc20 is initaited, you can call various methods available like - `getBalance`, `approve`, `deposit` , `withdraw` etc.
+Once erc20 is initaited, you can call various methods that are available, like - `getBalance`, `approve`, `deposit` , `withdraw` etc.

-Let's see some of the api example -
+Let's see some of the API examples -

 #### get balance